Berkan08/milestone-project-nirvana2/README.md

 Wireframes
-There is a directory called wireframes in the project where there is a pdf-file.
+There is a directory called wireframes in the project where there is a pdf-file, the wireframes were created using Balsamiq.

 Features